studentyaoshi/IACRC/README.md

 ##### Gene information

-Gene information contains four columns divided by tab including the gene name, chromosome, the start position of gene, and the end position of gene without header:
+Gene information contains four columns divided by tab including the gene name, chromosome, the start and end position of gene without header:

 ```
 OR4F5	chr1	69091	70008